-At age 30, the frequency of consumption of a limited number of specified foods were recorded.
-These questions were identical to the questions asked in NCDS when participants were 42 years as a simultaneous survey of both cohorts was conducted in 1999-2000 using the same questionnaire.
+At age 30, the frequency of consumption of a limited number of specified foods was recorded during the main interview.
+These questions were identical to the questions asked in the NCDS when participants were 42 years as a simultaneous survey of both cohorts was conducted in 1999-2000 using the same questionnaire.
 Participants were also asked if they were a vegetarian and/or on any special diet.

-A small number of diet-related questions were asked during the self-completion questionnaire in 2012 when participants were 42 years.
+A small number of diet-related questions were asked during the self-completion questionnaire in 2012 when participants were aged 42 years.

-In the latest data collection in 2016-2017 (46 years) dietary intake was collected using an online diet diary.
-The Oxford WebQ, developed by the Cancer and Epidemiology Unit at the University of Oxford was used [66].
-Briefly, participants are asked to report all food and drink consumed prior to the day they completed it along with portion sizes.
+In the data collection in 2016-2017 (age 46y), dietary intake was collected using an online diet diary.
+The Oxford WebQ, developed by the Cancer and Epidemiology Unit at the University of Oxford was used [63].
+Briefly, participants are asked to report all food and drink consumed prior to the day they completed the diary, along with portion sizes.
 Participants completed two 24-hour recalls.
 They were randomly allocated to complete the survey on one weekday and one weekend.
+The online dietary diary was also used in the latest sweep in 2021 (age 51 years).